rmonnet/simple-vm/README.md

 [here](https://www.youtube.com/watch?v=OjaAToVkoTw)
 and the associated slides can be found [here](https://www.slideshare.net/parrt/how-to-build-a-virtual-machine).

+Note: In Terence's slide #11, during the call fp+0 contains the previous stack pointer, I add to store the instruction pointer instead.
+The difference comes from Terence storing each function in its own code segment, while I implemented a more primitive VM where all functions are in the same code segment.

 ## Summary

 The project demonstrates a subset of a Virtual Machine (integer operations)